 A common question by startup entrepreneurs and established business owners goes something like this:

-“Is it better to choose a descriptive name, or is it better to make up some unique word that never existed before?”
+“When choosing a brand name or company name, is it better to choose a descriptive name?
+Or is it better to make up some unique word that never existed before?”

 There are different schools of thought on this same question.
 Let’s look at the pros and cons of each.

 A descriptive name is something like “Mary’s Bakery” or Akron Plumbing.
 Descriptive names clearly describe the type of business.
 Brand names like these have several advantages:

 - Descriptive names are inexpensive.
 Descriptive names immediately convey something about the business.
 You don’t have to spend a lot of money on advertising to establish a brand identity that the public will come to know and recognize for the line of business you are in.
 With a name like Smith’s Towing, for instance, people will know exactly what your company does just based on the name itself.

 - Easy to think up.
 You don’t need to go through the effort of spending hours or days thinking up a name.
 Nor do you need to hire a brand naming consultant.
 For a small business just starting out, the task of thinking up a unique name on your own may be too daunting.
 And if your business is on a tight budget, a naming consultant may be out of reach.
 No wonder so many small businesses opt for simplicity, choosing something like “Sally Mae Candies” or a similar descriptive name.